rintukv4/rintukv4/README.md

 - 👋 Hi, I’m @paddy_._
 - 👀 I’m interested in learning new technologies.
-- 🌱 I’m currently learning Blockchain.
+- 🌱 I’m currently learning BigData.
-- 💞️ I’m looking to collaborate on Web Or Android Development
+- 💞️ I’m looking to collaborate on BigData or Web Or Android Development
 - 📫 How to reach me ...

 <!---